 What is tuna tartare made of?

-Unlike my Seared Tuna with Red Curry Sauce, this is a classic raw tuna recipe idea.
-Similar to a steakhouse beef tartare, a tuna tartare is made with the freshest raw tuna available at your local seafood market or grocery store.
-We’ve mixed it with some creamy ripe avocado, scallions, gochujang, mayo, and a little sriracha for a kick.
-Served on crispy fried wontons or crackers of your choice, this makes for a terrific and healthy holiday appetizer, or cold starter option.
+Unlike my Seared Tuna with Red Curry Sauce, this tuna recipe is served raw.
+Similar to a steakhouse beef tartare, it’s super important that the tartare be made with the freshest tuna available from your local seafood market or grocery store.
+Fresh tuna should taste like the sea; clean, a little bit saline, and never fishy.
+I’ve mixed it with some creamy ripe avocado, scallions, gochujang, mayo, and a little sriracha for a kick.
+Served on crispy fried wontons or crunchy crackers of your choice, this is one of my favorite choices in my library of tuna recipes!

 Sushi?
 Tartare?
 Is it safe to eat?